 The company has determined for each performance obligation identified at the beginning of the contract whether it will be fulfilled over time or at a specific time.
-The company collects commercial receivables within 30 - 90 days.
-Revenue is recorded based on job ticket which is approved by the customer at the end of the well work, this being the moment for the performed obligation.
+The company collects commercial receivables within 30 - 90 days..

 In case of contracts for well services, the performance obligation is fulfilled when the job ticket is approved by the customer's representative, this being the moment of the well work finalization.